coreyhynes/ISC-Kali-Overview/content.md

 In Zenmap, click the Profile field to show the available port scan profiles.

 #### :bulb: KNOWLEDGE
-**NOTE:** The various scan profiles allow you to select from a range of scan types from a simple ping scan to a more comprehensive scans.
+**NOTE:** The various scan profiles allow you to select from a range of scan types from a simple ping scan to a more comprehensive scan.

 #### :camera: SCREENSHOT
 >LODSProperties